Are doctors offices required to have EMR?

 • Complete EMR systems are scarce in ASCs: lack of incentive results in many ASCs not adopting EMRs.

 • Better interoperability in the future: absence of integration of the sent documents from EMR to another within the receiving system.
-However, it is happening by the usage of common data sets and some other different features.
+However, it happens because of the usage of common data sets and some other different features.

 The EMR mandate, formally known as the Meaningful Use program, had a significant impact on healthcare IT adoption in the US.
 While the program itself ended in 2018, its effects are still felt today.
 Here are some key stats to consider: